kubernetes/minikube/site/content/en/docs/Drivers/none.md

 ---
 title: "none"
-linkTitle: "none"
 weight: 3
-date: 2017-01-05
-date: 2018-08-05
 description: >
   Linux none (bare-metal) driver
+aliases:
+    - /docs/reference/drivers/none
 ---

 ## Overview

+{{% pageinfo %}}
+Most users of this driver should consider the newer [Docker driver]({{< ref "docker.md" >}}), as it is significantly easier to configure and does not require root access.
+The 'none' driver is recommended for advanced users only.
+{{% /pageinfo %}}

-This document is written for system integrators who are familiar with minikube, and wish to run it within a customized VM environment.
+This document is written for system integrators who wish to run minikube within a customized VM environment.
 The `none` driver allows advanced minikube users to skip VM creation, allowing minikube to be run on a user-supplied VM.

-{{% readfile file="/docs/Drivers/includes/none_usage.inc" %}}
+{{% readfile file="/docs/drivers/includes/none_usage.inc" %}}

 ## Issues